 But where do sanitation and water clarity apply to pool winterization?
 Are people swimming under the winter pool cover?
 No. The priority for closed pools should be water balance--based on the saturation index--and then chlorination and water clarity.
 Just following industry standards after pool winterization is virtually guaranteeing permanent damage to the pool.

-The relationship between water temperature and sanitizer efficacy
+The relationship between water temperature and sanitization

-We cannot ignore sanitation below 55º, but let's be honest.
+We cannot ignore sanitization below 55º, but let's be honest.
 Keeping a pool algae-free in the winter is much easier than in the summer.
 I'm here to tell you that temperature is a major reason why.

 So let's take water temperature into primary consideration for pool winterization.
 We should always pre-dissolve and circulate dry chemicals when the water is still warm enough to do so.
 If you need to add calcium or bicarb to prepare your water's LSI for pool winterization, do so weeks before closing when the water is warmer.
 Ensure full mixing occurs and no undissolved material stays on the pool floor.
-Calcium, for example, can damage a pool surface if left on it directly for extended periods of time.

-Industry standard ranges should take a back seat to LSI balance during pool winterization
+Industry-standard ranges should take a back seat to LSI balance during pool winterization

 When you use the Orenda LSI Calculator, adjust the temperature dial down to winter temperatures.
 You should notice a problem.
 See how the LSI goes down?
 The same "industry standard" water chemistry ranges will not protect your pool in the winter.
 In fact, it virtually guarantees severe surface damage over time...regardless of what type of pool you have.
 Water is relentless in its demand for equilibrium.

 Pool winterization can wait a few more weeks